-Starting in October ADRIA will start a new initiative to offer Learner Sessions, introducing new mediators to discussions on techniques and process.
+Starting in October 2017 ADRIA started a new initiative to offer Learner Sessions, introducing new mediators to discussions on techniques and process.
 Learner Sessions are an opportunity for students and new mediators to take learning beyond the classroom and build a network of peers.
 The first part of each session will have an initial topic for discussion with time for Q&A. Following the discussion, you can form groups with your peers to practice your negotiation or mediation skills.
 Each session is hosted by an experienced coach/mediator to answer your skills-based questions.

 After you have completed the Communications in ADR or the National Introductory Mediation course, you may wonder how to integrate your skills and move to the next level.
 Many students decide to get together with their classmates to create practice groups.
 This is a great idea to start building your skills and your professional network.

 Once you have practiced with your cohort, you are encouraged to engage a coach to help make sure you are not developing bad habits, neglecting key skills, and to bring you to the next level.
 A coach can join a practice group to give general feedback, or can give role-play feedback and one-on-one coaching.

 Contact Jocelyn for a list of coaches in your area.
 Even if you are not in Calgary or Edmonton we may have a coach in your area of the province.
 If we do not, take a look at our Online Practice Sessions (below).
 Some of our evaluations can even be done online.

 Coaches are private contractors and rates vary.
 Please contact coaches for rates.